Subscribe

 SPANGDAHLEM AIR BASE, Germany — A court-martial jury on Friday found Airman 1st Class Grant Harrison not guilty of unpremeditated murder after witnesses gave conflicting testimony about a confrontation between two airmen and Michael Ovsjannikov, who was stabbed to death near his home.

-The verdict came following deliberation that began Wednesday evening.
+The verdict came following deliberations that began Wednesday evening.
 Harrison, a transient aircraft journeyman with the 726th Air Mobility Squadron, also was found not guilty of aggravated assault with a dangerous weapon and obstructing justice.

 He faced a maximum punishment of life in prison and had been confined at the military jail in Sembach since Aug.
 20, 2023, one day after Ovsjannikov’s death.